hoeg/wargm-b0x/README.md

 A personalization step is included such that you can change the ``scripts/personalize.sh`` to setup your config files.

+For CTF challenges use ``ctf doit.py`` to create a python file (named "doit") with pwntools skeleton code for exploit development.

 ### TODO
 Add:
  - binwalk